dfelinto/blender-manual/manual/compositing/types/color/alpha_over.rst

 ==========

 Convert Premultiplied
-   Converts foreground image to *premultiplied alpha* format.
+   Converts foreground image to :term:`Premultiplied Alpha` format.

-   The *Alpha Over* node is designed to work with *premultiplied* alpha color format.
+   The *Alpha Over* node is designed to work with premultiplied alpha color format.
-   Use *Convert Premul* when you know that your image has *straight* alpha color values, to perform the correct over operation.
+   Use this checkbox when you know that your image has :term:`Straight Alpha` color values, to perform the correct over operation.
 Result will still be premultiplied alpha.

-   See :term:`Alpha Channel`.

 Premultiply
-   The *Premul* slider allows to mix between the using *premultiplied* or *non premultiplied* alpha.
+   Mix between using :term:`Premultiplied Alpha` or :term:`Straight Alpha`.

-   When set to 1, the foreground color values will be multiplied by alpha, i.e. premultiplied.
+   When set to 1, the foreground color values will be multiplied by alpha, i.e. premultiplied;
-   This is equivalent to enabling the *Convert Premul* option.
+   this is equivalent to enabling *Convert Premultiplied*.
    When set to 0, color values does not change.

-   If *Premultiply* is not zero, *Convert Premul* will be ignored.
+   If *Premultiply* is not zero, *Convert Premultiplied* will be ignored.

    .. note:: This is a legacy option.